 Effective metrics play a crucial role in assessing the performance of a duplicate image finder.
 Commonly used metrics include:

-• Precision and Recall: Precision measures the accuracy of duplicate detection, while recall assesses completeness.
+- Precision and Recall: Precision measures the accuracy of duplicate detection, while recall assesses completeness.
 A balanced F1-score combines both to provide an overall evaluation of performance.

-• ROC Curve: A receiver operating characteristic (ROC) curve describes the true positives and false positives of models, allowing their performance to be observed at different threshold settings.
+- ROC Curve: A receiver operating characteristic (ROC) curve describes the true positives and false positives of models, allowing their performance to be observed at different threshold settings.

-The methodologies underlying AI-based duplicate image finding demonstrate the fusion of advanced technology with practical problem-solving methods.
+The methodologies underlying AI-based duplicate image finder demonstrate the fusion of advanced technology with practical problem-solving methods.
 The approach includes systematic processes like preprocessing, feature extraction, similarity measurement, classification, and evaluation, enabling effective management of digital images.
 As visual content continues to grow, the importance of efficient duplicate detection will only increase, making AI-driven solutions essential today.